GW170817 and GW190425 as Hybrid Stars of Dark and Nuclear Matters: Model of equation of state for dark and nuclear matter

-For this SIDM to also explain the smooth density profile of dark halos, one needs to impose the constraint on the cross section of self-scattering, which is translated into a tiny window for $\lambda$ \citep{Kaplinghat:2015aga}: \be 30 ({m\over \textrm{GeV}})^{3/2} < \lambda < 90 ({m\over \textrm{GeV}})^{3/2}. \ee Therefore, if we can pin down the parameter ${\cal B}$ from the GW events, we can almost determine the parameters of this SIDM.
+For this SIDM model to explain the smooth density profile of dark halos, one needs to impose the constraint on the cross-section of self-scattering, which is translated into a tiny window for $\lambda$ \citep{Kaplinghat:2015aga}: \be 30 ({m\over \textrm{GeV}})^{3/2} < \lambda < 90 ({m\over \textrm{GeV}})^{3/2}. \ee Therefore, if we can pin down the parameter ${\cal B}$ from the GW events, we can almost determine the parameters of this SIDM model.
+As a first step, in this work we only consider the bosonic SIDM.
+There are also fermionic SIDM \citep{Kouvaris:2015rea,Maselli:2017vfi,Gresham:2018rqo}, which we leave for the future work.

-As a first step, in this paper we only consider bosonic SIDM, however, the fermionic SIDM with Yukawa coupling constrained by the observed dark halo profile should be also viable for the formation of compact hybrid stars.
-For example, in \citep{Kouvaris:2015rea,Maselli:2017vfi} the EoS for this kind of fermionic SIDM has been obtained and used to study the compact star configurations, see also the recent paper \citep{Gresham:2018rqo} for the hybrid stars with a more complicated fermionic SIDM.
-One can follow the same procedure of this paper to consider the compact hybrid stars with fermionic SIDM.

-As for the nuclear matter, there are also many candidate models with different EoSs.
-One type is the phenomenological model like the SLy4 \citep{Douchin:2001sv} \footnote{https://compose.obspm.fr/eos/134} used extensively in gravitational wave data analysis \citep{TheLIGOScientific:2017qsa,Abbott:2018wiz,Abbott:2020uma}.
+For the nuclear matter, there are also many candidate models with different EoS.
+One type is the phenomenological model like the SLy4 \citep{Douchin:2001sv}, APR4 \citep{Akmal:1998cf} and SKb \citep{Gulminelli:2015csa} \footnote{Available from https://compose.obspm.fr} used extensively in gravitational wave data analysis \citep{TheLIGOScientific:2017qsa,Abbott:2018wiz,Abbott:2020uma}.
 The other type is derived theoretically, like the one in \citep{Hirayama:2019vod} from a well-motivated holographic quantum chromodynamics model, i.e., Sakai-Sugimoto model \citep{Sakai:2004cn,Sakai:2005yt,Hata:2007mb}.
-Since the phenomenological model is more generally accepted, we choose the SLy4 model for the discussion.
+Since the phenomenological model is more generally accepted, we choose three representative phenomenological models for the discussion.